-At 11:30 am on the 22nd of July, 1936 teenager Marie Barkley was hiking in the woods when she discovered the next victim of the Cleveland Torso Murderer.
-17-year-old Barkley had stumbled across the naked body in a gully in the Big Creek area of Brooklyn, west of Cleveland.
+At 11:30 am on the 22nd of July, 1936 teenager Marie Barkley was hiking in the woods.
+During her hike, she discovered the next victim of the Cleveland Torso Murderer.
+17-year-old Barkley stumbled across the naked body in a gully in the Big Creek area of Brooklyn, west of Cleveland.
 This would be the only victim found on the west side.
 Again as with the previous victim’s the head had been severed.

 Murder Victim Or Not?

 Pathologists Reuben Straus determined the victim to be around 40 years old, 5ft 5 and roughly 145 pounds.
-Due to the sheer amount of decomposition of the corpse not much information of use could be gathered although like victim no.4 the genitals hadn’t been removed.
+Due to the sheer amount of decomposition of the corpse not much information of use could be gathered.
+Like victim no.4 though the genitals hadn’t been removed.

 Straus did decide though that due to the amount of decomposition the man had been dead approximately 2 months.
 This would mean the victim no.5 would actually have been killed before victim no.4 – the tattooed man.

 Pathologists Straus put the cause of death as probable murder.
-Due to the decay and rotting of the deceased Straus was unable to determine any pacific knife wounds or other proof the man was a definite murder victim.
+Due to the decay and rotting of the deceased Straus was unable to determine any pacific knife wounds.
+In fact, he was unable to definitively prove the man was a murder victim.

 The coroner, A.J.
-Pearce, in his final verdict was under no such doubt and proclaimed the cause of death as death by decapitation once more.
-Pearce changed this opinion later though stating that there was no evidence to prove that the head hadn’t merely fallen off due to decay and been moved by animals.
+Pearce was under no such doubt.
+He proclaimed the cause of death as death by decapitation once more.
+Pearce changed this opinion later though.
+He stated later that there was no evidence to prove that the head hadn’t merely fallen off.
+The head could have been detached due to decay and been moved by animals.